ANTARCTIC PENGUINS: BELLWETHERS OF ENVIRONMENTAL CHANGE

-The following is a series of images, which with the information contained in their captions, should provide upper class high school students, college students and interested adults with the basic story about how one group of animals is responding, both in a positive and negative way, to global climate change.
+The following contains a series of images, which with the information contained in their captions, should provide upper class high school students, college students and interested adults with the basic story about how one group of animals is responding, both in a positive and negative way, to climate change.

-Any species that occurs in the south polar region has to feel comfortable with ice or have adaptations to deal with it.
+Any species that occurs in the high latitudes of the South Polar Region has to feel comfortable with ice or have adaptations to deal with it.
 Only some mites, wingless insects, some microscopic worms, bacteria and a few plants live on the Antarctic continent.
-The ice-covered oceans around the continent, however, are teaming with marine life including lots of vertebrate animals (fish, birds, seals, whales).
+The sea ice-covered oceans around the continent, however, are teaming with marine life including lots of vertebrate animals (fish, birds, seals, whales).

-The Adélie and Emperor penguin are two species that do not occur very far from ocean waters where sea ice is present for at least part of the year.
-In fact, these penguins are obligate associates of sea ice, much like many songbirds are obligate associates of forests.
-Given that any ice is highly sensitive to changes in temperature, these two species are likely to be sensitive to climate change through its effect both to sea ice as well as land ice (glaciers, ice shelves, etc.).
-The Adélie Penguin is probably unique among Earth’s animal inhabitants: not only do we know how it responds to changes in its present environment, but unlike most other creatures we also know how it has responded to habitat and environmental changes for at least the last 35,000 years.
-Unlike Adélies, on the other hand, we know relatively little about how the Emperor Penguin responds to changes in its environment because 1) the species breeds during the dark of winter and is thus very difficult to study, and 2) they nest on sea ice that periodically melts or breaks up and thus usually they leave no trace of their existence from year-to-year, much less for thousands of years.
+The Adélie and Emperor penguin are two vertebrate species that do not occur very far from ocean waters upon which sea ice has been present for at least part of the year.
+In fact, these penguins are “obligate associates” of sea ice, much like many songbirds are obligate associates of forests.
+Given that any ice is highly sensitive to changes in temperature (it melts), these two species are likely to be sensitive to climate change through its effect both to sea ice as well as land ice (glaciers, ice shelves, etc.).
+The Adélie Penguin is probably unique among Earth’s animal inhabitants: not only do we know how it responds to changes in its present environment, but unlike most other creatures we also know how it has responded to habitat and environmental changes for at least the last 35,000 years (detailed below).
+Unlike Adélies, on the other hand, we know relatively little about how the Emperor Penguin responds to changes in its environment because 1) the species breeds during the dark of winter and therefore is very difficult to study, and 2) they nest on sea ice that periodically melts or breaks up and thus usually they leave no trace of their existence from year-to-year, much less for thousands of years.
 Nevertheless, they are still highly sensitive to changes in sea ice conditions and offer us some lessons about how any species might respond to changes in climate.

 Penguins, however, are sensitive to more than just physical aspects of their environment.
 Recent research has shown them to be exceedingly sensitive to the availability of their prey as well.
 Being incapable of aerial flight, by which a bird can move rapidly and scan huge areas, penguins are unable to easily search increasingly larger areas looking for food should it become hard to find.
 They rely on food in predictable amounts and quality, in predictable places.
-Thus, the major uncertainties regarding these species and environmental change are 1) how these penguins will respond to climate change given the destruction of their food web by human fisheries, a factor they have experienced very recently (only in the last hundred years, as compared with the 2.5 million years of their existence on Earth, i.e. contributing to the Anthropocene); and 2) what will be the consequences of the high rate of climate change going on now, which has occurred only a few times in the history of Earth.
+Thus, the major uncertainties regarding these birds and environmental change are 1) how these penguins will respond to climate change given the destruction of their food web by human fisheries, a factor they have experienced only very recently (only in the last hundred years, as compared with the 2.5 million years of their existence on Earth, i.e. contributing to the Anthropocene); and 2) what will be the consequences of the high rate of climate change going on now, which has occurred only a few times in the history of Earth.
 The last time a Rapid Climate Change Event occurred was about 12,000 years ago, at the end of the last Ice Age, when Earth’s temperatures rose several degrees in just one or two decades.

 Map, above, showing proximity of penguin colonies to areas of persistent open water in the pack-ice covered seas of coastal Antarctica.
 Between winter (May), when Emperor Penguins begin breeding, and spring (October), when Adélie Penguins begin breeding, the sea ice in the Southern Ocean is very extensive (see previous map) and the openings between ice floes, especially as one travels farther south, become very narrow or disappear all together.
 Therefore, both species of penguins establish their colonies in areas that are close to polynyas, a Russian term that refers to areas of persistent open water or loose pack ice in otherwise heavily ice-covered seas.
-Most Antarctic polynyas form when persistent, strong winds sweep off the continent and push away the sea ice; unlike the Arctic there are few polynyas formed by the upwelling of warm water.
-This map shows the proximity of penguin colonies to coastal polynyas in one section of Antarctica.
+Most Antarctic polynyas form when persistent, strong winds sweep off the continent and push away the sea ice; unlike the Arctic there are few polynyas formed by the upwelling of warm water in the Antarctic.
+This map shows for one section of Antarctica the proximity of penguin colonies (circles = Adélies, triangles = Emperors) to coastal polynyas (light stipling next to the coast; ice shelves are shown in medium shading, and the Antarctic continent in darkest shading).

 This image shows what a polynya looks like from a penguins’ perspective.
 These penguins are standing on an ice floe that is at the edge of a wind-swept polynya.
-Without the wind acting to keep the polynya ice-free, the penguins might have more difficulty, requiring walking, to find a place to dive into the ocean.
+Without the wind acting to keep the polynya ice-free (pushing it away), the penguins would have more difficulty, requiring walking, to find a place to dive into the ocean.

 Emperor Penguins breed at locations where the sea ice is locked in place by grounded icebergs, islands or capes.
-In this view, taken from a helicopter at about 300 m altitude, the Emperor colony can be seen as a large cluster of dark dots on the ice; the ocean beneath this ice is more than 100 m (300 ft) deep, but shallow enough to ground the icebergs for 100s of years until the wind eats them away.
+In this view, taken from a helicopter at about 300 m (1000 ft) altitude, the Emperor colony can be seen as a large cluster of dark dots on the ice; the ocean beneath this ice is more than 100 m (300 ft) deep, but shallow enough to ground the icebergs for 100s of years until the wind eats them away.

 These Emperors are standing on the sea ice next to a glacier that keeps the ice locked in place.
 The sea ice, called fast ice (because it remains fast in place) must remain stable from about April until the end of December for them to complete an entire breeding season.
-If the ice is too thin and breaks up too soon then the chicks will be swept to sea before they are ready to take care of themselves.
+If the fast ice is too thin and breaks up too soon, then the eggs or chicks would be swept to sea before they are ready to take care of themselves.

 Lessons from Past Environmental Change